-H4.
-Show that the polarizing efficiency of a crystal monochromator is given by where the symbols have their usual meanings.
+H4. a) Show that the polarizing efficiency of a crystal monochromator is given by where the symbols have their usual meanings.

-$$P_f = \frac{2F_N(\mathbf{Q})F_M(\mathbf{Q})}{\left[F_N^2(\mathbf{Q}) + F_M^2(\mathbf{Q})\right]},$$
+$$P = \frac{2F_N F_M}{F_N^2 + F_M^2},$$

-- H5.
+- b) By expressing the polarization as a function of the ratio of structure factors, show that the maximum polarization is obtained when the nuclear and magnetic structure factors are equal in magnitude. - H5.
 Why is it not necessary to analyse the neutron spin when scattering from a ferromagnet saturated in a direction perpendicular to Q? - H6. a) Verify the following relations (so-called Pauli spin relations):